gatsbyjs/gatsby/docs/tutorial/part-one.md

 typora-copy-images-to: ../tutorial/images
 ---

 Hello fellow Gatsby-er!
-Welcome to part one of our community Gatsby.js tutorial.
+Welcome to *part one* of our community Gatsby.js tutorial.

 In this tutorial you'll be gently introduced to the Gatsby development environment, how to create component pages, and how to build and deploy Gatsby sites.

 Sit down, buckle up, and let's get going!

-## Check Environment
+## Check your development environment

 Let's check first that you have everything setup to start working with Gatsby.
 You will need a recent version of [Node.js](https://nodejs.org) installed.

+Node.js is a programming tool for running JavaScript on servers and in your computer's terminal.
+Gatsby is built using Node.js.

 Open a terminal window and type `node --version` then `npm --version`.